OpenChargingCloud/ChargyDesktopApp/linux-live-image.md

 ![](documentation/Screenshot_VirtualBox01.png)

-### Preparing the Linux Live Image
+### Preparing the Linux Live ISO Image

-We use Ubuntu 19.04 (amd64) as the base for our ISO image.
+We use [Ubuntu 19.04 (amd64)](http://releases.ubuntu.com/19.04/ubuntu-19.04-desktop-amd64.iso) as the base for our ISO image.
 We expect that the chargy git repository is located at *../ChargyDesktopApp*.

 ```
 wget http://releases.ubuntu.com/19.04/ubuntu-19.04-desktop-amd64.iso